❋

 Therapeutic | Meaningful | Deeply Personal

-Workshops that help people preserve memories, commemorate loved ones, and transform sentimental items into keepsakes through gentle, creative making.
+Workshops that help people preserve memories, commemorate loved ones, celebrate big life events, and transform sentimental items into keepsakes through gentle, creative making.

 What we create: